josh/github_exporter/README.md

 Options:
-  -o, --output      Output file path (defaults to stdout if not specified) -p, --pushgateway Pushgateway URL to send metrics to
+  -o, --output      Output file path (defaults to stdout if not specified) -p, --pushgateway Pushgateway URL to send metrics to -r, --pushgateway-retries Number of retries for Pushgateway requests (default: 1)
 ```

 ### Environment Variables